Gaussian Process Bandit Optimization with Few Batches: INTRODUCTION

-Several works have also proposed batch algorithms for GP optimization, including GP-UCB-PE \cite{Con13}, GP-BUCB \cite{Des14a}, and SynTS \cite{Kan18}.
+Several works have also proposed batch algorithms for GP optimization, including GP-UCB-PE \citep{Con13}, GP-BUCB \citep{Des14a}, and SynTS \citep{Kan18}.
 The focus in these works is on {\em fixed batch sizes}, and when the batch size is held fixed, the number of batches scales as $\Theta(T)$, in stark contrast to our focus.
 On the other hand, if a constant number of batches is used and all batches have equal size, then the first batch alone contributes $\Omega(T)$ regret.
-To overcome this, we will crucially rely on variable-length batches.
+To overcome this, we will crucially rely on {\em variable-length} batches.
+While our algorithm and its analysis are new, some algorithms exist that also exploit varying batch lengths; for instance, the above-mentioned work of \cite{Jamieson21} also falls in this category, as does the practical B3O algorithm that chooses points according to the peaks of an infinite mixture model \citep{Nguyen16}.

 While GP-BUCB enjoys a cumulative regret of $O^\ast(\sqrt{T}\gamma_T)$ regardless of the batch size, this is only the case after having access to a suitably large offline initialization stage sampling $T^\text{init}$ points that are not counted in the regret.
 If these points instead do contribute to the regret, then the bound becomes $O^\ast(T^\text{init}+\sqrt{T}\gamma_T)$, which may be prohibitively large.